pmelchior/usrp-sciprog/bios/coolmathgames.md

+Hello!
+I'm a rising junior in Physics with a certificate in Applied and Computational Math.
+I'm interested in plasma especially turbulent transport recently.
+Love this program

  Hello I am Mohan Richter-Addo and this is my first time making a github thingy.
 I am probably going to encounter issues with pull requesting this file but it will be fine, we'll work it out.
 I am from MIT and already I am greatly enjoying the campus here!
 It's very beautiful :).
 I love games of all kind and am always down to learn a new one.
 Looking to either major in Astrophysics or Mathematics.
 Very worried about grad school applications too :(.

 Hello!
 I'm a rising junior studying Physics with certificates (hopefully by the end of senior year) in Engineering Physics, Applied and Computational Math and Materials Science at Princeton University.
 I am interested in working on topics in theoretical astrophysics, specifically cosmology.